All Episodes

 So the fact that we pulled out doesn't seem like it was a reaction to a tremendous amount of pain that the Biden administration was feeling on behalf of our troops.

-I don't I don't know exactly you know what sparked it.
+I don't know exactly what sparked it.

 I mean, they've been doing that.

-Well, and the withdrawal wasn't supposed to happen until September 11th, so I think they rushed it for some reason because they didn't want to hold, you know, have it if if they would have held out longer, then there could have been some like a Benghazi incident or something that would have catalyzed you know the resurgence and our investment.
+If they would have held out longer, then there could have been some like Benghazi incident or something that would have catalyzed denial insurgents and our investment.

-I mean, the biggest concern is when you look at the you know, Bagram was our biggest Air Force base in the world, and we just let them have it.
+I mean, the biggest concern is when you look at the, you know, Bagram was our biggest Air Force base in the world.

 Think about that.